Silicosis Lawsuits Under Investigation for Countertop Workers

 How Much Does a Lawyer Cost?

-Most attorneys, including those working with ClassAction.org, will handle these cases on what’s called a “contingency fee” basis.
-This means you will only pay if they win your lawsuit – and any money they recover will come directly from your settlement or jury award.
+The attorneys working with ClassAction.org are handling these cases on what’s called a “contingency fee” basis.
+This means you will only pay if they win your lawsuit – and their payment will come directly from your settlement or jury award.

-It doesn’t cost anything to learn more about your rights.
-So, if you or a loved one worked with countertops and has been diagnosed with silicosis, contact us for free by completing the form on this page.
+If you or a loved one worked with quartz countertops and has been diagnosed with any of the diseases mentioned on this page within the past five years or experienced breathing problems that required treatment, contact us for free by completing the form on this page.

 It’s important to keep in mind that there are strict time limits for filing these types of lawsuits.